 The COVID-19 pandemic has had a huge bearing on retail, especially since social distancing has become the norm.
 In such circumstances, to allow customers to purchase from a brick-and-mortar retail store contact-free, retailers are leveraging dark stores, which create the space needed to fulfil orders for shipping or prepare them for pickup, without customers needing to enter a crowded store.

 Although dark stores have been a great solution during the pandemic, it is not a new concept.
 Dark stores are common in the UK, France, China, and other countries around the world.
 With that said, many industry experts say that this is just the beginning of the dark store trend, especially in the United States.
 Here are other reasons why retailers are converting their physical retail space into dark stores:

 Not only do dark stores create an opportunity to sell in-store merchandise contact-free, they also provide stress-free and fast delivery options.
 With dark stores, shoppers do not have to waste time finding a parking spot, rummage through the store to find what they need, and stand in long lines at the checkout.
 These fulfilment “hubs” allow for fast delivery for local customers, as well as offer affordable shipping for all other customers while keeping carrying costs low by leveraging their physical retail space.

 2. Efficient dark store picking

 Dark stores simplify the picking and packing process by storing a large volume of inventory in a smaller space rather than a large warehouse.
-Dark stores are set up primarily to fulfill orders, which allows merchants to optimize the space for easy picking.
+Dark stores are set up primarily to fulfil orders, which allows merchants to optimise the space for easy picking.
 This makes warehouse picking and inventory tracking faster and more accurate.